Silsesquioxane: Hydridosilsesquioxanes

 A well-known hydrogen silsesquioxane is [HSiO_{3/2}]_{8}.
 Early syntheses involved treatment (protonation) of trichlorosilane with concentrated sulfuric acid, and fuming sulfuric acid, affording T_{10}-T_{16} oligomers.
 The T_{8} cluster was also synthesized by the reaction of trimethylsilane.
 The Si-H groups are amenable to hydrosilylation.

 Applications

-Some high molecular weight soluble polymethylsilsesquioxanes have found applications in cosmetics. resins, and lithography.
+Some high molecular weight soluble polymethylsilsesquioxanes have found applications in cosmetics. resins, and lithography due to its thermal, chemical, and mechanical stability.

 Potential applications

 Electronic materials

 Films of organosilsesquioxane, e.g., poly(methylsilsesquioxane), have been examined for semiconducting devices.
 Poly(hydridosilsesquioxane), which has a linked-cage structure, was sold under the name Fox Flowable Oxide.

 Methylsilsesquioxanes have been examined for spin-on-glass (SOG) dielectrics.
 Bridged silsesquioxanes have been used for quantum confined nano-size semiconductors.
 Silsesquioxane resins have also been used for these applications because they have high dielectric strengths, low dielectric constants, high volume resistivities, and low dissipation factors, making them very suitable for electronics applications.
 These resins have heat and fire resistant properties, which can be used to make fiber-reinforced composites for electrical laminates.

 Polyhedral oligomeric silsesquioxanes have been examined as a means to give improved mechanical properties and stability, with an organic matrix for good optical and electrical properties.
 The mechanisms of degradation in these devices is not well understood, but it is believed that material defect understanding is important for understanding the optical and electronic properties.

 Hydridosilsesquioxanes can be converted to silica coatings for potential application in integrated circuits.